curityio/getting-started-authenticator/README.md

 ![Wizard form 3](images/wizard-form-3.jpg)

-## Designing Authentication
+## Designing Custom Authentication

-There are often better ways to implement authentication than a wizard-based approach.\
+There are often better ways to implement custom authentication than a wizard-based approach.\
-For example, you can compose authenticators and authentication actions to reduce work.\
+For example, you can compose [authenticators](https://curity.io/resources/learn/authentication-overview/) and [authentication actions](https://curity.io/resources/learn/control-authentication-using-actions/), to reduce work.\
-Yet the example plugin demonstrates that you have full control over the important areas:
+Yet the example plugin demonstrates that you have full control over all of the important areas:

 - Forms, form elements and user experience
 - Data, validation and identity logic

-## Further information
+## More information

-- Read the [Authentication Overview](https://curity.io/resources/learn/authentication-overview/) to learn more about authentication capabilities
 - Visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.